akimwong/akimwong/articles/summaries/other/Readme.md

 - When talking about `machine learning versus data science, having humans in the loop can be a big value-add`.
 - `Computers are great at digesting billions of data points, but they lack creativity.
 However, pair the two and you have a powerful combination`.

-## Conclusion
+## In Conclusion
-### Machine learning: Tends to refer to the use of a set of statistical algorithms to extract features from data and make predictions.
+#### Machine learning: Tends to refer to the use of a set of statistical algorithms to extract features from data and make predictions.
-### Data science: Is the broad skill set required to make the most out of machine learning, bringing human curiosity and creativity to bear.
+#### Data science: Is the broad skill set required to make the most out of machine learning, bringing human curiosity and creativity to bear.